wiloon/blog/content/post/archive-0/2011-08-19-gitolite-install.md

 +-----------------+

     Once created, send the public halve to the gitolite server.
 Be sure to use the name you provided when creating the key.
-In this example, I’ve called the key davem.pub on the target machine, so I can differentiate between myself and other developers.
+In this example, I've called the key davem.pub on the target machine, so I can differentiate between myself and other developers.

-  client&gt; scp ~/.ssh/id_rsa.pub server:davem.pub
+  client> scp ~/.ssh/id_rsa.pub server:davem.pub

   <h4>
     Configure gitolite